Parent Pay Parent Pay Search this website Open Mobile menu

 • To understand key features of music from each decade between 1950 and 1990.

-• To understand, and recognise, key instrumentation used in popular music and the roles of the instruments
+• To understand, and recognise, the main instruments used in popular music and the roles of the instruments

 KS4 Overview